ZEISS-PiWeb/PiWeb-Api/_pages/0121-restapi-dataservice-serviceInformation.md

 {% capture table %}
 Property                           | Description
 -----------------------------------|---------------------------------------------------------------
-`string` serverName                | The name of the PiWeb server as specified in the server settings dialog `string` version                   | The version number of the PiWeb server `bool` securityEnabled             | Indicates whether authentication is required by the server `string` edition                   | The database edition.
-Usually this is "PiWebDB" `string` versionWsdlMajor          | The major version number of the interface `string` versionWsdlMinor          | The minor version number of the interface `int` partCount                    | The estimated number of parts stored on the server `int` characteristicCount          | The estimated number of characteristics stored on the server `int` measurementCount             | The estimated number of measurements stored on the server `int` valueCount                   | The estimated number of measured values stored on the server `Features` featureList             | A list of features supported by the server.
+<code>string</code> serverName                | The name of the PiWeb server as specified in the server settings dialog
+<code>string</code> version                   | The version number of the PiWeb server
+<code>bool</code> securityEnabled             | Indicates whether authentication is required by the server
+<code>string</code> edition                   | The database edition.
+Usually this is "PiWebDB"
+<code>string</code> versionWsdlMajor          | The major version number of the interface
+<code>string</code> versionWsdlMinor          | The minor version number of the interface
+<code>int</code> partCount                    | The estimated number of parts stored on the server
+<code>int</code> characteristicCount          | The estimated number of characteristics stored on the server
+<code>int</code> measurementCount             | The estimated number of measurements stored on the server
+<code>int</code> valueCount                   | The estimated number of measured values stored on the server
+<code>Features</code> featureList             | A list of features supported by the server.
 This can be *MeasurementAggregation* or *DistinctMeasurementSearch*
-`DateTime` inspectionPlanTimestamp | Timestamp of the last inspection plan modification `DateTime` measurementTimestamp    | Timestamp of the last measurement modification `DateTime` configurationTimestamp  | Timestamp of the last configuration modification
+<code>DateTime</code> inspectionPlanTimestamp | Timestamp of the last inspection plan modification
+<code>DateTime</code> measurementTimestamp    | Timestamp of the last measurement modification
+<code>DateTime</code> configurationTimestamp  | Timestamp of the last configuration modification
 {% endcapture %}
 {{ table | markdownify | replace: '<table>', '<table class="table table-hover">' }}